 Fun and Games

+I don't care how old or serious a student is, everyone likes to have fun.
 Get students into action through games and exercises that build on your lesson plan.
-Use simple games for all levels of horse and rider, even if students are advanced.
+Use simple games or challenges for all levels of horse and rider, even if students are advanced.
 For instance, the beginner can practice navigation by riding her pony to the fence to remove a colored cloth.
-You can use this same exercise for advanced riders by requiring that the last few steps toward the fence be done in half pass and then requiring the horse stand quietly while the cloth is untied.
+You can use this same exercise for advanced riders by requiring that the last few steps toward the fence be done in half pass and then require the horse stand quietly while the cloth is untied.
 Call it a game for the 9 year old and an exercise for the 29 year old.

 Start with the simplest skills possible for the level of your rider and increase the difficulty as your student becomes proficient.
-Small steps provide more opportunities for your student to achieve success.
+Small steps provide more opportunities for your student to succeed.
+Reinforce success with a positive comment.

 Be Flexible